Selectively11/STFixer/README.md

 # CloudFix

 A fix for the 'broken Capcom game saves' problem that is caused by SteamTools jank.
+Also other stuff!

 > **Important: Disable Steam Cloud for affected games in their Steam properties.
-You don't want a scenario where you disable this tool/you run an official SteamTools update and forget to run this tool again & your game saves are sent to the screenshot App ID, potentially causing data loss but much more likely causing Steam to be deeply confused.
-Backup your saves for all non-owned games!**
+Manually backup your saves for all non-owned games!**

 ## What?